 Do Not Buy Illegal Items

 You will find a few shops during your African safari that might contain elephants tusks, furs of various wild animals, tortoise shells, corals and more.
 Note that these items are illegal and purchasing them can get you in trouble.
 Do your research about what items you are allowed to carry out of the country you are visiting and what you can bring back to your own country.
-Getting into legal troubles for some illegal goods is not worth it.
+Getting into legal trouble for some illegal goods is not worth it.

 We hope this guide makes your shopping experience during your African safari easier.
 For the best itineraries and deals on safaris, contact Bushman Safari.
 Our customized plans will make your entire experience worth the while.